 Krista is a passionate and driven Owner and Clinical Director who loves working with children from various academic and behavioural backgrounds.
 She has always had a goal as a nurturer to be an essential part of the learning process and accomplishments of children.
-She has spent the last 8 years working in various settings such as IBI/ABA centres, group homes with highly behavioural clients, brain injury clinics, middle schools and home-based therapy.
+She has worked in various settings such as IBI/ABA centres, group homes with highly behavioural clients, brain injury clinics, middle schools and home-based therapy.
 She has a Bachelor's Degree in Psychology and an Honours Diploma in Behavioural Science Technology specializing in ASD and Developmental Disabilities.
 Her passion and dedication to see each child succeed is what has driven her to continue to do this valuable work within our community.
-In her free time, she enjoys being outdoors, painting, and spending time with her cat, dog and family and friends!
+In her free time, she enjoys being outdoors, painting, and spending time with her cat, dog, family and friends!

 Alicia has a Masters of Applied Disability Studies and has been a Board Certified Behaviour Analyst (BCBA) since 2016.
 She feels extremely passionate about inclusion and how Applied Behaviour Analysis can help many children and people be an active member in their community.
 Alicia has supported individuals with a range of different diagnosis in many different settings.
 She has experience implementing ABA out in the community, in the home environment, treatment centre as well as in the school environment.
 Alicia is dedicated to reaching the families goals by creating individualized programs while having parents and caregivers play a crucial role in the support plan.
 In her free time, she enjoys spending time with her husband and daughters and cheering on her favourite sports teams!